ARMmbed/mbed-os-5-docs/docs/advanced/toolchain_profiles.md

 The meaning of the flags, and which ones are required, is the same as the user perspective.

-A developer using the API must parse the user-provided files themselves and extract the appropriate sub-dict from the file afterwards.
+A developer using the API must parse the user-provided files themselves and extract the appropriate sub-dictionary from the file afterwards.

-A convenience function that does this for a developer is `tools.options.extract_profile`; it class ``args_error`` when a toolchain profile JSON file does not provide flags for the selected toolchain.
+A convenience function that does this for a developer is `tools.options.extract_profile`; it calls ``args_error`` when a toolchain profile JSON file does not provide flags for the selected toolchain.